 Our Compensation Philosophy - Pay for Performance.
-The Company believes that executive compensation should be designed to align closely the interests of its Senior Management Group (as defined in "Executive Compensation - Compensation Discussion and Analysis") and stockholders and to attract, motivate, reward and retain superior management talent.
+The Company believes that executive compensation should be designed to align closely the interests of its executive officers and stockholders and to attract, motivate, reward and retain superior management talent.
 The Company's executive compensation is comprised of the following components:

-Plan Purpose Relevant Performance Metric and Description Base Salary To provide fair and competitive compensation for individual performance and level of responsibility associated with position held Based on individual performance, position, and responsibility Fixed Annual/Short Term Incentive Executive Bonus Plan To provide a short-term annual performance- based cash incentive opportunity through a bonus plan that is based upon achievement of the established performance goals Bonus is determined based on two components that are tied directly to the performance of the Company: an Adjusted EBITDA target (75% of the target award): and an economic value growth target (25% of the target award) Long-Term Incentive Long-Term Incentive Plan To provide long-term incentive opportunities in the form of equity awards in order to retain those individuals with the leadership abilities necessary for increasing long-term stockholder value while aligning their interests with the interests of our stockholders Option awards vest over a five- year period and incentivize performance as the options have value only to the extent the market value of the Company stock increases following issuance Variable
+Plan Purpose Relevant Performance Metric and Description Base Salary To provide fair and competitive compensation for individual performance and level of responsibility associated with position held Based on individual performance, position, and responsibility Fixed Annual/ Short Term Incentive Executive Bonus Plan To provide a short-term annual performance-based cash incentive opportunity through a bonus plan that is based upon achievement of the established performance goals Bonus is determined based on two components that are tied directly to the performance of the Company: an Adjusted EBITDA target (75% of the target award): and a free cash flow target (25% of the target award) Long-Term Incentive Long-Term Incentive Plan To provide long-term incentive opportunities in the form of equity awards in order to retain those individuals with the leadership abilities necessary for increasing long-term stockholder value while aligning their interests with the interests of our stockholders Option awards vest over a five- year period and incentivize performance as the options have value only to the extent the market value of the Company stock increases following issuance Variable

-The pie charts below show the mix of aggregate Named Executive Officer compensation by type, form, and length, at target for 2018:
+The pie charts below show the mix of aggregate Named Executive Officer compensation by type, form, and length, at target for 2019:

-Based on our actual results for the fiscal year ended September 29, 2018, Adjusted EBITDA performance was 90% of target and the Company did not meet the economic value growth minimum threshold, which resulted in a total annual bonus payout to our Named Executive Officers equal to 14.6% of base salary, with the exception of Mr. Salmon, who earned an annual bonus payout equal to 22.5% of base salary for fiscal 2018.
+Based on our actual results for the fiscal year ended September 28, 2019, the Company did not meet the minimum threshold Adjusted EBITDA performance target, but achieved 100% of the free cash flow performance target, which resulted in a total annual bonus payout to our Named Executive Officers equal to 16.25% of base salary, with the exception of Mr. Salmon, who earned an annual bonus payout equal to 25% of base salary for fiscal 2019.

-BERRY GLOBAL GROUP, INC. Proxy Statement for Annual Meeting of Stockholders March 6, 2019
+BERRY GLOBAL GROUP, INC. Proxy Statement for Annual Meeting of Stockholders March 4, 2020